amethon/www/_reflections/journal.md

 Despite the sadness and mystery of the scene, we were also filled with a sense of amazement at the beauty and strangeness of the deep sea.
 The various species of fish and sea creatures that we encountered were unlike anything I had ever seen before, and their bright colors and graceful movements were a sight to behold.
 The vastness and beauty of the ocean is truly awe-inspiring, and I am grateful to have the opportunity to experience it firsthand.

+As for Dr. Hernandez and I, I am starting to feel an attraction towards her.
+It may be based on our shared interests and experiences, or perhaps it is something more.
+Whatever it is, it is an exciting feeling and I am looking forward to getting to know her better.

 Until next time,

 Jules Verne